 Collaborative Feature Comparison

-Here you will find an informative table to help differentiate the difference and comparisons between Microsoft Teams and Quip.
+Here you will find an informative table to help differentiate the difference and comparisons between Microsoft Teams for charities and Quip.

 Pros and cons of Microsoft Teams and Quip